Giant Atoms in a Synthetic Frequency Dimension

-if the modulation frequency $\Omega=\Omega_{s}$ (we focus on this case hereafter).
-Here $a_{m}$ ($a_{m}^{\dag}$) is the annihilation (creation) operator of the $m$th resonant mode of the ring; $J=\alpha/2T_{R}$ is the effective coupling strength between adjacent modes, with $\alpha$ the modulation amplitude and $T_{R}$ the round-trip propagation time of the ring; $\text{H.c.}$ denotes the Hermitian conjugate.
+where $a_{m}$ ($a_{m}^{\dag}$) is the annihilation (creation) operator of the $m$th resonant mode with frequency $\omega_{m}$ ($m=0,\pm1,\pm2, ...$); $J$ is the nearest-neighbor coupling strength that is related to the Josephson energy of the SQUID; $\text{H.c.}$ denotes the Hermitian conjugate.
+In Eq.~(\ref{eq1}), we have assumed that the modulation frequency is resonant with the free spectral range.